top of page

 I tried them and they are really messy animals.
 I do have a flock of 20+ chickens that free-range and we do love them and their yummy eggs but not an animal I could really get excited about!
 No offense to those that do I have a lot of good friends that are crazy over their birds!

 For as long as I can remember I have always wanted a goat but really did not have a lot of knowledge about them~ I knew if would cost the same to raise an unregistered goat as a registered one so I wanted to make the right choice.
 I also liked the idea of participating in production programs offered by the ADGA (American Dairy Goat Association.
-I have experience in breeding dogs (Labrador Retrievers in the 90's) and horses and have always strived to improve on the breed standards.

 Although a fairly new breed (less than 30 yrs at the time) they have gained popularity quickly and now account for the highest portion of registrations each year in the American Dairy Goat Association.
 They also generally have the largest percentage of entries at shows and many times provide the income to support the less popular (but still awesome) breeds and are in high demand throughout the country.